Local triviality for G-torsors: Infinitesimal Kneser-Tits problem

-(1) Suppose that the characteristic of $F$ is not 2 and that $G$ is split and almost simple.
-Let $L$ be a Lie subalgebra of $\Lie(G)$ which is $G(F)$-stable and contains a long root element (i.e. associated to some long root).
-Then $L=\Lie(G)$.

-(2) Suppose that $G$ is simply connected.
-Let $P$ be a strictly proper parabolic subgroup of $G$ and put $U=\rad(P)$.
-We denote by $U' \subset U$ the last $F$--subgroup of Demazure's filtration \cite[XXVI.1.2]{SGA3}, which is a vector $F$--group scheme.

-Then $\Lie(G)$ is the unique Lie $F$--subalgebra of $\Lie(G)$ containing $\Lie(U')$ and which is stable under the adjoint action of $G$. \end{slemma}

-\begin{proof} (1) Since roots of maximal length are conjugated under the Weyl group and since maximal split tori of $G$ are $G(F)$-conjugated, it follows that all long root elements are $G(F)$--conjugated.
-It follows that $L$ contains all long root elements.
-According to \cite[prop.\ 3.3]{CSUW}, we conclude that $L= \Lie(G)$.
+\begin{proof} (1) We can assume that $G$ is almost simple.
+Let $B$ be a Borel subgroup of $P$ and let $T$ be a maximal $F$--torus of $B$.
+Let $\alpha$ be the maximal root of $\Phi(G,T)$, we have $U_{\alpha} \subset U_{last}$ by construction.
+Since $\alpha$ is a long root, the Lie subalgebra $\gg_\alpha=\Lie(U_\alpha)$ is called a long root subalgebra.
+Since roots of maximal length are conjugated under the Weyl group and since maximal split tori of $G$ are $G(F)$-conjugated, it follows that all long root subalgebras are $G(F)$--conjugated.
+According to \cite[lemma 1.1]{V} (based on \cite{Hi}), if $G$ is not of rank one, the long root subalgebras generate the $F$--vector space $\gg$.
+Thus $G(F) \cdot \Lie(U_{last})$ generates the $F$-vector space $\gg$.